dFohlen/GeoNFT/README.md

 ### Getting started

 1. Run `yarn install` to install related dependencies.
-2. Goto the packages/anchor folder and run `anchor build` to build the Smart Contract.
+2. Go to the packages/anchor folder and run `anchor build` to build the Smart Contract.
 3. Run `anchor deploy:<network>` to deploy the Smart Contract to the Solana blockchain.
-4. Goto the packages/react-app folder and run `yarn start` to start the development server which will serve the app on http://localhost:3000
+4. Go to the packages/react-app folder and run `yarn start` to start the development server which will serve the app on http://localhost:3000

 ---